The smell reached Ji-yoo before the food did.

 Ji-yoo's mouth twitched.

-"You didn't even let me—"
+"You didn't even let me—" Ji-yoo protested, wincing through a smile

-"I know what you're going to say."
+"I know what you're going to say," Alessia dismissed, exhaustion heavy in every syllable

-Ji-yoo held up her empty glass with her uninjured hand, her face the picture of innocent helpfulness.
+Ji-yoo held up her empty glass, her face the picture of innocent helpfulness.
+It was not convincing.

 Alessia shook her head slowly.
 But the corner of her mouth twitched — just barely, just for a moment — before she caught it and suppressed it.

+Ji-yoo saw it.
 She filed it away for later.

 The kitchen door opened again.
 Hua emerged with a fresh plate — another serving of pork belly, rice, fried egg, and pickled vegetables — and set it down in front of Ji-yoo.

-"You are an angel," Ji-yoo said.
+"You are an angel," Ji-yoo breathed, fierce unguarded joy cracking through her composure

 Hua looked at Alessia's plate.
 Alessia had eaten about half.
 The fork was resting on the edge, but she had stopped.